 ⚠️ Remove the permissions in ‘System Preferences’ and then restart macOS.
 After booting up, start Monosnap again: permission auto-enabled itself in system preferences.

-❗️Please remove and give access one more time if it doesn’t help at first.
+❗️Please remove and provide access one more time if it doesn’t help at first.

-‼️If the problem still exists, fully re-install Monosnap using our guide: How to reinstall Monosnap completely?
+‼️If the problem persists, fully re-install Monosnap using our guide: How to reinstall Monosnap completely?